Perth Scorchers: 2017–2018: BBL07 season

 The Scorchers unveiled an updated logo ready for the upcoming seventh Big Bash season.
 Unusually, they decided to only recruit a single overseas player, David Willey who would return for his third season.
 Mitchell Marsh took over the captaincy from Michael Klinger.

 The Scorchers finished atop the table with eight wins in their ten matches and welcomed the Hobart Hurricanes to Perth Stadium for the semifinal.
 Winning the toss and electing to field first, a depleted Scorchers bowling unit had no answers for the bats of Matthew Wade and Ben McDermott, surrendering 210 runs in the innings.
 The bats never got going as the Scorchers could only answer with 139 runs before their tenth wicket fell in the 18th over.

 2018–2019: BBL08 season

 Aside from Adam Voges moving from playing to coaching, the Scorchers returned most of their roster from BBL07, as well as adding Pakistani bowler Usman Qadir.
 However, very little would go right for them in this tournament.
 Struggles from key players like Klinger and Hilton Cartwright, as well as varying absences of Ashton Agar, Jason Behrendorff, and Jhye Richardson contributed to a poor season with only four wins in 14 matches.
-This would place the Scorchers last in the table, failing to qualify for the finals for the first time in BBL.
+This would place the Scorchers last in the table, failing to qualify for the finals for the first time in BBL and get the wooden spoon.